The following Heidelberg scholarships are available to first-time Freshman enrolling for the 2014-15 Academic Year.

 Need based on FAFSA analysis.
 Federal government determines eligibility.
 Amounts range from $602-5730 for 2014-2015.

 Supplemental Educational Opportunity Grant (SEOG)

 Need based on FAFSA analysis.
 Limited to students who are Pell Grant eligible.
-Awards range from $100-$500.
+Awards are typically $500 per year.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant/Loan

 Must file the FAFSA, currently completing coursework necessary to begin a career in teaching in a “high-need” field, have at least a cumulative 3.25 GPA for each payment period; or have a score above the 75th percentile on an admissions test, such as the SAT, ACT or GRE.
 Up to $3,760 per year ($16,000 total) for undergraduate students and $3,760 per academic year ($8,000 total) for graduate students.
 Must agree to teach full time for four years in a Title I school serving low-income students or the grant turns into a Direct Unsubsidized Stafford Loan with 6.8% interest from the date of original disbursement.

 Need based on FAFSA analysis.
 Must be at least half-time.
 Up to $5,500 for first-year students, with no more than $3,500 being subsidized, $6,500 for second-year students, with no more than $4,500 being subsidized, and $7,500 for third and fourth-year students, with no more than $5,500 being subsidized.

 Need based on FAFSA analysis.
 First-year students and sophomores receive priority.
 Amount borrowed is usually $1,000 per year.

 Parent Loan For Undergraduate Student (PLUS)